scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The third extension is [jupyter-voicepilot](https://github.com/JovanVeljanoski/jupyter-voicepilot).
 Although the extension's name suggests it uses GitHub's Copilot, it uses whisper-1 and ChatGPT3.
 This extension requires an API key for ChatGP3.
-The robustness of our approach is that the Voice-In Plus software will always operate within Jupyter Lab when Jupyter is run on a web server.
+The robustness of our approach is that the Voice-In Plus software operates within Jupyter Lab when Jupyter is run on a web server.

 ### Caveats about voice computing